 I will say the game will not be one for everyone.
 The quick start game with the tutorial is a nice way to help players ease into it.
 Tooltips are not constant, but tend to arrive at great points and provide a great deal of info.
 For players looking to dive into more of the game on after some experience, the Advanced Mode lets players pick and choose their settings without all of the help.
 There is even an Ironman option to change settings to “Save and Quit” rather than save and exit out, and it saves automatically after big events.
 I think the most interesting piece though is the Observer Mode, available to players that just want to watch the game and saga unfold without any of their influence.

 Aside from the major investment of time and learning curve involved with the game, there is a core of good gameplay to it.
 It just happens to take a very long time to dig out of the mire.
-I can easily foresee there being a number devoted fans to the game, but I’m not sure The Last Federation will be a widespread hit due to the investment required.Note: The Last Federation review was written based on a digital PC version of the game provided for review.
+I can easily foresee there being a number devoted fans to the game, but I’m not sure The Last Federation will be a widespread hit due to the investment required.Note: The Last Federation was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.